Frequently Asked Questions

 Understanding the Barriers

-They focus on technology instead of people and processes.
 According to BCG research, about 70% of AI implementation challenges stem from people and process issues—not technology.
-Only 20% relate to technology infrastructure and 10% to algorithms.
 Companies buy expensive AI tools, run pilots that go nowhere, and wonder why adoption stalls.
-The problem isn't the technology—it's the organizational readiness to use it.
+The problem isn't the technology—it's organizational readiness.
+We focus specifically on the 70% that other approaches ignore.

 Common Barriers to Good AI Results: